Anke Domscheit-Berg: Life

 Anke Domscheit-Berg grew up as daughter of an art historian and a doctor in Müncheberg, East Germany.
 She has a sister and two brothers.
 Domscheit-Berg attended a polytechnic secondary school, before transferring to an extended secondary school in Strausberg to sit the Abitur examination.
 In 1987 she began studying textile art in Schneeberg, Saxony.
 Following German reunification, she worked for three years to finance her further studies.
 In 1993 she began studying business economics at the International Business School in Bad Homburg vor der Höhe, specialising in political economy and international economic relationships as well as the Spanish language.
 In 1996 she gained a Bachelor of Arts - International Business Administration degree and in the same year completed a Master of Business Administration degree at Northumbria University.

-After graduating she worked as a management consultant at Accenture and McKinsey.
+After graduating she worked as a management consultant at professional services companies Accenture and McKinsey.
 From 2008 to 2011, Domscheit-Berg was active as a lobbyist for Microsoft in Germany.
 Following that, she was self-employed as a writer and businesswoman.
 In 2016 she founded ViaEuropa together with Daniel Domscheit-Berg and Jonas Birgersson.
 The company aims to promote the decentralised development of fibre-optic networks in Germany.
 In 2017, she stepped down from the position of managing director.

 In 2010 she was an honorary supervisory board member of Teach First Deutschland.
 She was a freelance policy advisor at the World Future Council on the topic of violence against women and girls and an honorary member of the think-tank of the German NGO Welthungerhilfe.
 In 2015 she was a member of the jury for the Deutscher Reporterpreis.

 From June–October 2017 she worked part-time as a research assistant to Petra Sitte, a member of the German Bundestag.

 In 2000, Domscheit-Berg gave birth to a son.
 After separating from the father, she was a single mother for a while.
 In 2010 she married Daniel Berg.
 She lives in Fürstenberg/Havel.